How to Avoid Capital Gains Tax on a Business Sale

 Installment Sales:

 When you sell an asset due to a business sale, you can opt to spread the payment over a couple of years and receive it in installment payments instead of a lump-sum payment in the tax year of sale.
-A business sale is considered an installment sale when part of the consideration (purchase price) is received in the following year of the business sale.

 When you choose an installment sale method, then you realize a capital gain when you receive payment thus deferring capital gains tax on the remaining part of the sale.
 It is important to note that the installment sales method does not apply to capital losses or short-term capital gains from the sale of inventory.
 You can report an installment sale using Form 6252 PDF, Installment Sale Income.